andrewpurkett/pi-shred/README.md

 - Reboot your pi with `sudo reboot`, unplug your keyboard, ethernet cable or wireless dongle, and HDMI cable
 - Enjoy!

-## Interested in designing our 3D printed case design?
+## Interested in designing our 3D printed case?
 - We are in need of a case design for this project that incorporates a low-cost popular SATA dock.
 If you are interested in assisting with this project, email pi dot shred at aj dot cm to find out more about how you can help.